InnovationEnterprise/let-me-slide-that-for-you/README.md

 npm install
 ```

-To build SlideMe locally run;
+To build letSlide locally run;

 ```
 gulp
 ```

 If you wish its better to change cdn assets to your local.
-Just change all slideMe.loadAssets.
+Just change all letSlide.loadAssets.

 ## Code of Conduct